The semiclassical zeta function for geodesic flows on negatively curved manifolds: Components of lifted operators

-\end{Lemma} \begin{proof} Recall that we have already a similar expression for the kernel of $\bL^{t,\sigma\to \sigma'}_{\j\to \j'}$ in (\ref{eq:bLex1}) and (\ref{eq:bigK}).
-However the function $k^t_{\j\to \j'}(\cdot)$ in (\ref{eq:bigK}) itself does not satisfies the required estimates.
-We apply integration by parts to the integral in (\ref{eq:bigK}) to transform the integrand $k^t_{\j\to \j'}(\cdot)$ and then using the distortion estimates in Lemma \ref{lm:crude_estimates2} and Corollary \ref{cor:rho_distortion} to conclude the required estimates.
-This argument is somewhat similar to that in the proof of Lemma \ref{lm:IdMinusG}, but we use much coarser estimates.

-For simplicity, we will consider $\tilde{f}^t_{\j\to \j'}$ given in (\ref{eq:tildef}) in the place of $f^t_{\j\to \j'}$.
-Since the action of $a_{\j\to \j'}^{t}\in \cA_2$ is simple as we can see in Lemma \ref{lm:expression_lift}, this does not violate the validity of the proof (and allows us to use the estimates in Lemma \ref{lm:tau}).
-To begin with, we write $k^t_{\j\to \j'}(\cdot)$ as in (\ref{eq:Kt_expression}) and apply integration by parts to it using the differential operator $\cD_0$ in (\ref{eq:D0}) and
+\end{Lemma} \begin{proof} In (\ref{eq:bigK}), we have a similar expression for the kernel of $\bL^{t,\sigma\to \sigma'}_{\j\to \j'}$ as in the statement above.
+But the function $k^t_{\j\to \j'}(\cdot)$ in (\ref{eq:bigK}) does not satisfy the required estimates.
+Below we apply integration by parts to the integral in (\ref{eq:bigK}) to realize the required estimate.
+For simplicity, we consider $\tilde{f}^t_{\j\to \j'}$ given in (\ref{eq:tildef}) in the place of $f^t_{\j\to \j'}$.
+This does not violate the validity of the proof because, from Lemma \ref{lm:expression_lift}, the action of the lift of the transfer operator for $a_{\j\to \j'}^{t}$ is that for $D^\dag a_{\j\to \j'}^{t}$ composed with the partial Bargmann projection $\pBargmannP$.
+We write $k^t_{\j\to \j'}(\cdot)$ as (\ref{eq:Kt_expression}) and apply integration by parts to it several times, viewing $e^{i \varphi(\cdot) }$ as oscillatory part and using the differential operator $\cD_0$ in (\ref{eq:D0}) and

-We estimate the resulting terms to get the claim in the lemma.
-The estimate is straightforward.
-But it should better to begin with considering the case where the condition (\ref{eq:close}) holds so that the rate between $\omega$ and $\omega'$ are close to $1$.
-In such case, we obtain the estimate by using Lemma \ref{lm:crude_estimates2}, Corollary \ref{cor:rho_distortion}, Lemma \ref{lm:tau} and also the fact that $\theta$ is much smaller than $\beta$ as we assumed in (\ref{eq:theta_beta}). \begin{Remark} The results of integration by parts above will look rather complicated.
-But the required estimate is not too difficult to obtain because we have only to check the order with respect to $\omega$ and $|\xi_w|$.
-The point is that each application of integration by parts by using $\cD_2$ and $\cD_0$ produce additional factor corresponding to that in the numerator and the last term in the denominator on the right hand side of the required inequality.
-To this end, it is enough to check that